Image by Марьян Блан (Marjan Blan) on Unsplash

 - North America (Canada, USA)

-Green highlights where we know PozQoL has been used in research, clinical practice, or community services.
-Yellow covers regions where the languages of currently available translations of PozQoL are commonly used in daily communication.
+Green highlights countries where we know PozQoL has been used in research, clinical practice, community services, or published studies.
+Yellow indicates broader language coverage based on currently available PozQoL translations.
 (Created with mapchart.net)

 PozQoL stories from different countries